 Interventional radiologists use imaging technology to help diagnose cancer and perform nonsurgical treatments, such as ablation and endoscopic mucosal resection.
 These therapies safely remove early-stage cancers that have not grown past the surface layer of tissue.

 Medical oncologists deliver cancer-fighting drugs (chemotherapy), targeted therapy or immunotherapy.
-With our years of experience, you can be confident you’ll receive the drugs that are most appropriate for your diagnosis.
+We stay current on advancements in the field and offer years of experience.
+That means you can be confident you’ll receive the medications that are most appropriate for your diagnosis.

-Dietitians provide personalized recommendations if you are having difficulty eating.
-We may suggest special foods or liquid nutrition to help you get the nutrients you need and avoid complications.
+Dietitians can help you get proper nutrition, especially if you are having difficulty eating.
+We may suggest special foods or liquid nutrition to support your well-being and keep your care moving forward.